osmanbeyoglulab/CITRUS/README.md

     'can_test':dataset_test['can']  # cancer type list on test set }
 ```
+The dictionary object was saved as a pickle file on disk.
 To extract the contents of output.
-First readin the pickle file
+First read in the pickle file
 ```sh
 # suppose the output file is in ./data
 output_data = pickle.load(open("./data/output_dataset_CITRUS.pkl", "rb"))